radareorg/radare2-book/src/projects/usage.md

  create mode 100644 rc.r2
 ```

-You can also use `P+` to save without checking for changes:
+You can also use `P+` to save without checking if there was any change made since it was loaded:

 ```console
 [0x00000000]> P+ my_project